pni-libraries/python-pninexus/doc/sphinx/h5cpp/node.rst

 .. autofunction:: is_dataset(node)

-   Returns :py:const:`True` if the node instance represents a group, :py:const:`False` otherwise.
+   Returns :py:const:`True` if the node instance represents a dataset, :py:const:`False` otherwise.

    :param Node node: reference to a node to check
+   :return: :py:const:`True` if `node` is a dataset, :py:const:`False` otherwise
+   :rtype: boolean

+.. autofunction:: is_group(node)

+   Returns :py:const:`True` if the `Node` instance represents a group, :py:const:`False` otherwise.

+   :param Node node: reference to the node to check
    :return: :py:const:`True` if `node` is a group, :py:const:`False` otherwise
    :rtype: boolean

-.. autofunction:: is_group(node)

-.. autofunction:: get_node
+.. autofunction:: get_node(base,path,lapl=pninexus.h5cpp.property.LinkAccessList())

+   Returns a determined by `base` and `path`.
+If `path` is relative it is considered relative to `base`.
+If `path` is absolute `base` is only used to determine the file and root group where to look for the node.

+   :param Group base: the base group from which to start the search
+   :param Path path: absolute or relative path to the node to obtain
+   :param pninexus.h5cpp.property.LinkAccessList lapl: optional link access property list
+   :return: new node instance (dataset or group)
+   :rtype: :py:class:`Group` or :py:class:`Dataset`
+   :raises RuntimeError: in case of a failure

 .. autofunction:: copy